-Sasha looked up at Rock, let out a high-pitched yelp and dashed out of sight, her fluffy tail curled between her legs.
+Sasha looked up at Rock, let out a high-pitched yelp, and dashed out of sight, her fluffy tail curled between her legs.

 He moved close, murmuring in Kim’s ear.
 “I had an emergency, but I’m here now.”

-Rock Henderson, self-made millionaire and CEO of his own software design company, possessed the charm of a Hollywood heartthrob and the reputation of a ladies’ man who switched girlfriends as often as he changed the oil in his sports car.
+Rock Henderson, a self-made millionaire and CEO of his own software design company, possessed the charm of a Hollywood heartthrob and the reputation of a ladies’ man who switched girlfriends as often as he changed the oil in his sports car.

 “Come on, darlin’,” he coaxed in that deep, throaty purr she’d heard him use on other women in the building, “just hear me out before you chew me out.”

 An emergency that required a tux?
 Yeah, right.
 A laughable excuse if she’d ever heard one.
 No way could she count on his cooperation if she couldn’t even trust him to keep his word.
 He held out the bottle to show her the label, but she ignored his ill-timed bribe for standing her up, and instead, glared into his coffee-colored, deep-set eyes.
 “You’re drunk, Rock.
 Get on your private elevator and go home.
 And stop calling me darlin’!”